codethirteen/codethirteen/README.md

-### I'm a UX leader based in Tulsa, OK, focused on #CivicTech and #DesignForGood.
+### I'm a UX leader based in Tulsa, OK, focused on [https://github.com/search?q=%23CivicTech&type=repositories](#CivicTech) and [https://github.com/search?q=%23DesignForGood&type=repositories](#DesignForGood) projects.

-For **new** projects, I can help set you up for success before you start an expensive development project by coaching your team on UX best practices.
-I'm also available to conduct freelance UX research.

-For **existing** projects, I can conduct UX audits to identify areas for improvement, and reduce the cost of redevelopment significantly.
+As a former UX engineer, I am comfortable communicating with Product, UX, as well as engineering teams, to ensure smooth communication across all phases of product development.
+In my freelance life, I am comfortable taking projects from UX research all the way to coded solutions.

 | UX SKILLS | |